Why Are Solar Lights for Pathways Superior to Traditional Lighting?

 We like to think of our lights as watchguards at night.
 Every light fixture of ours uses the highest-rated Cree LED lights that have some of the highest color rendering index on the market rated at 98.
 What you see is what you get under the light.
 Other lighting technologies typically produce stranger colors--ever seen a red car under a high-pressure sodium light?
 It looks black.
 Light quality here isn't compromised for the sake of safety, and we're proud to offer some of the purest light to see subjects clearly for whatever park you're in.

 Greenshine New Energy is in the solar business because we care about delivering the best quality for the money.
 Our outdoor solar lights for pathways are superior than traditional lighting methods because of the money saved, the technology involved, and the result achieved--clean, renewable power without the hassle of energy bills.
 If you'd like to see how many greenbacks you can keep with one of our solar lights for your park or pathway, contact us and we'll put our heads together to get the best deal around.
-Thanks for reading.
+If you'd like to learn more, read up on our solar lighting guide.
+Thank you!

 LATEST NEWS & ARTICLES